Cloth Diapers are great reusable diaper solutions as compared to regular disposable diaper options. You can wash them and use them.

 Cloth Diaper Leaking at Night

 During the night, the baby usually remains in the same diaper for a long time.
-If the cloth diaper gets wet once, it cannot absorb anymore and needs immediate changing.
+If the cloth diaper gets wet once, it cannot absorb any more and needs immediate changing.

 It is always better not to use cloth diapers at night and use disposables instead.
 If you use cloth diapers, you must check on them repeatedly because wearing a wet diaper will give rise to cough and cold issues in the baby.